kyleboas/tacticsjournal.com/_posts/2023/08/2023-08-21-foden-needs-to-keep-taking-risks.md

     <figcaption>Figure 3.2 - Foden turns.</figcaption>
 </figure>

 Foden is an expert with this specific turn.
-If he gets to execute this turn, he attacks the space behind him.
+If you allow him to execute this turn, he will attack the space behind him, without any hesitation.

 <figure>
     <img src="https://i.imgur.com/Pdosdts.jpg">